Adolphe Belot: Biography

 After several trips to the Americas, he devoted himself to writing, publishing Le Châtiment in 1855 before approaching the theater with the comedy À la Campagne in 1857.
 In 1859, in collaboration with Charles Edmond Villetard de Prunières, he wrote Le Testament de César Girodot, a show which was performed over 500 times at the Odéon theater.

 Belot wrote the novel Mademoiselle Giraud, My Wife in 1870, centered around a naive young man and his eponymous wife who refuses to consummate their marriage.
-The book achieved was an immense success, selling at least 66,000 copies and has been published in 33 editions around the world.
+The book was an immense success, selling at least 66,000 copies and has been published in 33 editions around the world.

-Belot died of pulmonary congestion at the age of 61, on the 18th of December, 1890.
+Belot died of pulmonary congestion at the age of 61, on 18 December 1890.

 Belot fathered two daughters: Marthe and Jeanne, the latter of which became an actress at the Odéon theatre under the pseudonym of "Miss Belly".
 She died of typhoid fever in January 1899.